mmitch/list-zfs-snapshots/README.md

 usage
 -----

-* Calling `list-zfs-snapshots` without any arguments will list the snapshot usage of all ZFS volumes.
+* Calling `list-zfs-snapshots` without any arguments will list all ZFS volumes.
+  The output contains the snapshot names, relative and absolute snapshot sizes and is ordered by snapshot size.

 * Calling `list-zfs-snapshots` with the name of a ZFS pool as first argument will list the snapshot usage of only that pool.
+  The output contains the snapshot names, relative and absolute snapshot sizes and is ordered by snapshot size.

 * Calling `list-zfs-snapshots` with the name of a ZFS volume as first argument will list the individual snapshots in that volume.
+  The output contains the snapshot names, relative and absolute snapshot sizes and is ordered by snapshot creation time.
   _Because of ZFS internals the used space per snapshot might not be correct.
 The sum of the used space of all snapshots seldom matches the snapshot usage listed at the volume.
 The volume value is